 Rudolf Steiner gave two main indications for the running of a school.
 In the first he said that teachers and those running the school should try to make decisions together rather than one person, such as a headmistress or master being in charge.
 The second indication Steiner gave is that the teachers should be involved in the running of the school, to help them remain connected with real world practicalities and to keep their teaching relevant to the age in which they lived and taught, but also to ensure that child pedagogy was held central in the decision-making process.

-That was nearly 100 years ago and in Steiner Schools today, those involved in running them still strive to incorporate these basic principles into a modern framework of legislation and regulation.
-As Norwich Steiner School has grown and evolved from it’s first days as a school, so too has its structure.
+That was nearly 100 years ago and Norwich Steiner School strives to incorporate these basic principles into a modern framework of legislation and regulation.

-The school has a small body of trustees who are responsible for matters of School Governance and who maintain an objective overview of the whole.
-In January 2012, in response to advice from the Schools Inspection Service, the trustees appointed a management team to ensure clear lines of communication, accountability and responsibility were developed and maintained.
+The school has a body of trustees who are responsible for matters of School Governance and who maintain an objective overview of the whole.
+The School also has a management team, the members of whom collectively carry the role of a headteacher.